ICSL-hanyang/swarm_ctrl_pkg/README.md

 # ICSL Drone - Swarm Control

-This repository is for ROS package that holds the swarm control fo Drones
+This repository is for ROS package that holds the swarm control for Drones

 * Farther information for ICSL - http://icsl.hanyang.ac.kr/